EITD/eitd.github.io/_posts/2023-09-20-object-design.md

 - In class hierarchies, it should be possible to treat a specialized object as if it were a base class object.
 - If an object of type S can be substituted in all the places where an object of type T is expected, then S is a subtype of T.
-- An inheritance relationship that complies with the Liskov Substitution Principle is called *strict inheritance*.
+- An inheritance relationship that complies with the Liskov Substitution Principle is called strict inheritance.

 # **Adapter vs Bridge**